Investigate the health of your male client.

 Zinc is not stored in the body and dietary intake is essential.
 Zinc is involved in over 300 enzyme functions.
 Including the metabolism and function of carbohydrates, proteins and fats.
 As well involved in immune function, skin health and healing and senses of taste and smell amongst many.
 Levels are used to assess zinc status at a red blood cell level, hydrochloric acid production, male fertility, inflammation, copper status amongst many.

-Our FDX Men Inspect panel has been created to look further than the norm (traditional blood analysis) to reveal more about your client’s health picture and to identify areas to focus an effective treatment plan.
-FunctionalDX uses the world’s most advanced blood interpretation technology considers 13 body systems, 7 accessory systems, 7 macronutrient systems, 14 micro-nutrient deficiencies and 40+ clinical dysfunctions.
+Our FDX Man Inspect panel has been created to look further than the norm (traditional blood analysis) to reveal more about your client’s health picture and to identify areas to focus an effective treatment plan.
+FunctionalDX uses the world’s most advanced blood interpretation technology considers 13 body systems, 7 accessory systems, 7 macro nutrient systems and assesses the status of 14+ nutrient deficiencies and over 40 possible clinical dysfunctions.
+Testing guidelines: Fasting blood draw required in the morning.
+CLICK FOR KIT INSTRUCTIONS